 Fortunately, continued backlash from the crypto community has prevented the emergence of cloud-based key management solutions so far,8 but it's clear that unless we can replicate the ease of use of a cloud-based solution with a self-custody key store, cloud-based solutions will win out as the Web3 user base grows from early adopters to all internet users, especially if cloud providers start subsidizing transaction costs.

-Wallets are the local key and transaction management solution in the blockchain world.
-They generate keys from seed phrases and assume few keys per user.
-Seed phrases have double purpose: they provide both backup and portability.
+Wallets are the self-custody key and transaction management solution in the blockchain world.
+Wallets generate keys from seed phrases and assume few keys per user.

 It is clear to us that in order to realize truly decentralized web applications, we need to move beyond the wallet paradigm for everyday key and transaction management.
-This is why we're building SealVault, a new type of key manager for your dapps with automated transaction approval and phishing protection through key-level dapp isolation.
+This is why we're building SealVault, a new type of key manager that combines password manager and wallet features to provide a safe, smooth and private self-custody Web3 experience.